Candidates participate in a long and thorough recruiting process in order to become a police constable.

-Once recruited by the Belleville Police Service, candidates receive one week of in house training before heading off for three months of training at the Ontario Police College.
-From there, potential constables undertake two week in service training led by Cst.
+Once hired by the Belleville Police Service, new recruits receive one week of in-house training before heading off for three months of training at the Ontario Police College.
+After graduating from OPC new constables participate in a further two week in- service training led by our Training Officer Cst.
 Pat Comeau.

-The importance of training is key, as high-stress situations are a part of being an officer.
-Training helps our officers evaluate situations to ensure that their response will be at the level needed to many the city of Belleville a safer community.
+Ongoing training is important for all constables as high-stress situations are a part of the job.
+Training and practice builds confidence and allows constables to evaluate situations to ensure that their response will be at the level needed to make the city of Belleville a safer community.